 In order to determine if gapping manip of the SI Joint is appropriate for a patient, she performs a standing weight bearing assessment.
 If the tests are symmetrical and patient presents with the same dysfunction both in standing and in non weight bearing tests, she moves forward with the manipulation.
 If there's a discrepancy between the two components of the test, she does not use manipulation, but instead employs another approach such as soft tissue, exercise or needling to help with the neuromuscular balance component.

 Ever run into challenges performing a lumbar gapping manipulation on a patient larger than yourself?
 In the video below, NAIOMT faculty member Stacy Soappman demonstrates ways to improve effectiveness--as well as safety for yourself--despite the size of your patient.
-Get more tips and guidance from Stacy directly in her upcoming Manip Like a Girl: Work Smarter Not Harder course (not just for girls!) in Dallas March 31, 2019 or in San Diego on May 19, 2019.
+Get more tips and guidance from Stacy directly in her upcoming Manip Like a Girl: Work Smarter Not Harder course (not just for women!) in Seattle, WA on October 20, 2019.

 Ever get to a point while treating a patient, where it feels like maybe you've exhausted all the tools in your tool box?
 Every PT has been there.
 We may see some promising results, but eventually end up back where we started.
 Yes, it's frustrating.
 But it's also an opportunity for our clinical reasoning to really kick in.
 And if you've put the time into developing those skills, they will guide you forward when you--and your patients--need them most.